6.8 SPC vs. 300 Blackout: Powering Up the AR Platform

 Ballistic Coefficient and Sectional Density

-Typically, longer and heavier bullets will have a higher BC as they can resist wind drift more efficiently.
+Typically, longer and heavier bullets have a higher BC as they can resist wind drift more efficiently.

-When comparing bullets of similar weight, like our two 110-grain V-MAX loads in the previous section, the 6.8 SPC will have a slight advantage in BC (0.370 vs 0.290) and SD (0.205 vs 0.166) as it fires longer, more slender bullets than the 300 Blackout.
+When comparing cartridges loaded with bullets of the same weight, such as the 110 grain V-MAX, the 6.8 SPC has a slight advantage in BC (0.370 vs. 0.290) and SD (0.205 vs. 0.166).
+That's the advantage it gains by firing longer and more slender bullets than the 300 Blackout.

 Accuracy